 Students with a concentration in contemporary critical theory may enter into fields and positions such as education, publishing, journalism, writing, the charity sector, and NGOs.

-A minimum of 20 credits is required for the concentration: Students must take at least one Core Course; two courses must beat the 300-level; and at least two disciplines must be represented in those chosen.
+A minimum of 24 credits is required for the concentration: Students must take at least one core course; two courses must be at the 300-level; and at least two disciplines must be represented in those chosen.
 An intellectually coherent complement that reflects the student’s interests will be devised in consultation with the Moderation Committee.
 This might, for example, involve the development of the student’s expertise in the several disciplines represented in the concentration; the exploration of one or several themes across these disciplines (critical analysis of gender, postcolonial studies, political thought, etc.); or the fulfillment of the existing concentrations in philosophical studies, modern studies, or cultural studies, which offer important perspectives on the type of inquiry featured in contemporary critical theory.
 Students are encouraged to consult the Bard College Catalogue for courses which are appropriate for the concentration.